Mojgeek/Spell_Checker/README.txt

 A SPELL_CHECK main application is provided.
 The function names and behavior in the Spell class should be designed and implemented so that the SPELL_CHECK's main application works correctly.

 The data structure and spell-check application should be independent.
-We will likely realize that a linked list’s  performance is too slow and consider alternative data structures.
+We will likely realize that a linked listï¿½s  performance is too slow and consider alternative data structures.

 string, list, vector or similar includes are not permitted.